navonacalarco/Claustrum/README.md

 ## Citation

+This paper is forthcoming in PNAS; a preprint is presently available.
 If you use these data, please cite:

 ```bibtex
 @article{calarco2025claustrum,